JeffersonLab/coatjava/reconstruction/mc/src/main/java/org/jlab/service/mc/Readme_TruthMatch.md

 (e.g. REC::Calorimeter, REC::Scintillator etc).
-As in the case of the cluster, it is not necessarily true that all hits of the cluster will be originated from the same MC Particle, here again, all recon clusters matched to a given MC Particle will not necessarily be part of the given Recon particle, and wise versa, not all clusters of the given recon particle will necessarily be originated from the given MC Particle.
+As in the case of the cluster, it is not necessarily true that all hits of the cluster will be originated from the same MC Particle, here again, all recon clusters matched to a given MC Particle will not necessarily be part of the same recon particle, and wise versa, not all clusters of the given recon particle will necessarily be originated from the same MC Particle.

 ![](Figs/ClustersInRecParticle.png)*An example illustrating a case when two clusters matched to two MC particles end up in opposite Rec Particles.
-Cluster marked by red (orange) rectangle inside the green area, is matched to the MC Particle 1(2), however Event Builder associated it the the Rec Particle 2(1).*
+Cluster marked by red (orange) rectangle inside the green area, is matched to the MC Particle 1(2), however Event Builder associated it with the Rec Particle 2(1).*

-An abstract example is shown in the figure above, when not all recon clusters matched to the given MC Particle are matched to the same recon particle.
+An abstract example is shown in the figure above, when not all recon clusters matched to the given MC Particle belong to the same recon particle.
 The Truth Matching service in such cases chose the recon particle that has the highest number of matched clusters to the given MC particle.